shailendrakumaromkar/machu-picchu/README.md

-#### Compensation : It is one of the last module in whole Machu-Picchu project
+## Compensation : It is one of the last module in whole Machu-Picchu project
                   Compensation is the Heading of the page

-Top right you can see the Enabler address
+### Enabler : Top right you can see the Enabler address

-Under Compensation, It has 2 tabs – Member & Watcher Enabler can click on either of this 2 tabs
+Compensation has 2 tabs – Member & Watcher
+Enabler can click on either of this 2 tabs

 When Enabler clicks on Member tab, it will see sub-tabs - Transfer to Member & Tx Details

+### Member

 ### Transfer to Member
-If Enabler selects Transfer to Member, then here Transfer to Member can be initiated by entering below field value Member Address
+If Enabler selects Transfer to Member, then here Transfer to Member can be initiated by entering below field value
+1. Member Address
-Compensation Amount : TBD for calculation
+2. Compensation Amount : TBD for calculation
-Merit : TBD for calculation
+3. Merit : TBD for calculation
-Total : It should be calculated automatically by adding Compensation Amount + Merit Submit : Once above values are entered, user will click on Submit to initiate Transfer to member address, internally it will call smart contract function transferAmountToMember(address payable _recieverMember, uint _amount) public payable
+4. Total : It should be calculated automatically by adding Compensation Amount + Merit
+5. Submit : Once above values are entered, user will click on Submit to initiate Transfer to member address, internally it will call smart contract function     transferAmountToMember(address payable _recieverMember, uint _amount) public payable

 ### Tx Details explorer: It will have call method to fetch all the details
-When user clicks on this tab, it will list down all the Transaction done to a member Member Address & Compensation amount
+When user clicks on this tab, it will list down all the Transaction done to a member
+1. Member Address
+2. Compensation amount

+### Watcher
 When Enabler clicks on Watcher tab, it will see sub-tabs - Refund to Watcher & Refund Details explorer

 ### Refund to Watcher
-If Enabler selects Refund to Watcher, then here Refund to Watcher can be initiated by entering below field value Watcher Address
+If Enabler selects Refund to Watcher, then here Refund to Watcher can be initiated by entering below field value
+1. Watcher Address
-Reputation: TBD for calculation
+2. Reputation: TBD for calculation
-Result : TBD for calculation
+3. Result : TBD for calculation
-Total : It should be calculated automatically by adding Result + Reputation Submit : Once above values are entered, user will click on Submit to initiate Refund to Watcher address, internally it will call smart contract function refundWatcher(address payable _watcherAddress, uint _result) public
+4. Total : It should be calculated automatically by adding Result + Reputation
+5. Submit : Once above values are entered, user will click on Submit to initiate Refund to Watcher address, internally it will call smart contract function refundWatcher(address payable _watcherAddress, uint _result) public

 ### Refund Details explorer: It will have call method to fetch all the details